aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_CustomLayouts_Editor_1.png
     :align: center

-For example, we can modify the layout and save the modified layout under the name "Custom Layout B2" as follows:
+In particular, the editor contents above describes a layout with 4 columns and 2 rows.
+We can modify this layout and save the modified layout under the name "Custom Layout B2", for example, as follows:

 .. image:: images/GridPage_CustomLayoutB2_1.png
     :align: center